Welcome to Lawrence. We are a very busy but friendly school and we've always got lots of things going on.

 Our motto is “Where everyone is valued” and we find that this encompassing approach enriches everybody involved with our school.
 We teach and promote respect and tolerance for the differences in our community and the wider world through all aspects of school life.

-We have daily assemblies, either class, Phase, Key Stage or whole school which uphold traditional values of empathy, respect and tolerance.
-These values are also taught within formal SEAL, PSHCE and RE lessons and on an informal nature throughout the school days.
-Our expectations in this area are very high especially during play times, in the dinner hall and around the school… working together we can achieve anything.
+Our expectations are very high especially during play times, in the dinner hall and around the school… working together we can achieve anything.

 Why not view our school's contribution to a "STOP HATE CRIME" video shot by JMU students as part of an "Inclusive Cities" project at https://www.youtube.com/watch?v=mkTEYF6Awws